tu2-atmanand/RoseRed-ObsidianTheme/README.md

 ## Install

-The Theme is available from the Obsdian Theme Marketplace.
+The Theme is available on the Obsdian Theme Marketplace.
 Install and Enjoy !

 ### Install Manually